LMBiancani/LociSimulation/README.md

 ```
 Reformats empirical tree to produce ultrametric tree with numerical tip labels ahead of simulations.

----

 ## 2_simulation_setup

-Generates simulation parameters, creates the command list for the simulation engine, and executes simulations in parallel.
+Generates simulation parameters, creates the command list, and executes simulations in parallel with built-in error recovery.

 ### 2.0_prep_simphy.sh